onflow/flow-101-quest/README.md

 ```
 flow transactions send ./init-account.cdc --signer=hero --network=testnet
 ```
 > NOTE: if you cloned the repo, the file `./init-account.cdc` is located in `./cadence/transactions/`.
-Update the path in the command below accordingly, or navigate to that folder by typing `cd cadence/transactions`
+Based on where you are in the directory, update the path in the command above accordingly.
+For example, if you are in the home directory of the repo, you should use `./cadence/transactions/init-account.cdc` instead in the command above.

 Let's dissect this script: